Albert Shelton: Early life and family

 Shelton was born 9 June 1875 in Indianapolis, Indiana to Joseph O. Shelton, a carpenter, and Emma Rosabelles Belles.
 In 1880 the family moved to a farm in Bourbon County, Kansas, in 1884 to Harper County, Kansas, and in 1892 to Grant County, Kansas on the Great Plains of western Kansas.

 He married Flora Flavia Beal (b.
 28 September 1871) on 27 April 1899.

 Shelton attended Emporia State University in Emporia, Kansas and studied medicine at the University of Kentucky, graduating in 1903.
 That same year he was appointed as a missionary to China by the Foreign Christian Missionary Society (FCMS) of the Disciples of Christ denomination.
 He was ordained as a minister in San Francisco prior to his departure for China by ship on 29 September 1903.

-The Sheltons had two children: Dorris Shelton Still, born 25 August 1904 and Dorothy Madelon, born 27 May 1907, both in Kangding, China.
+The Sheltons had three children: Dorris Shelton Still, born 25 August 1904 in Kangding, China; and twins Dorothy Madelon and Albert Leroy Jr., born 17 November 1907 in Anthony, Kansas.